Did you Know? List of Interesting Facts about Indians West Virginia

 - Fact 17 - 1744 - Territory ceded to the English by Indians of the Six Nations

 - Fact 18 - 1722 - Iroquois surrender claims to land south of the Ohio River in addition to counties in the eastern panhandle

 - Fact 19 - In the 17th Century, West Virginia tribes were divided into three language groups: Algonquian Speakers, Siouan Speakers and Iroquoian Speakers.

 - Fact 20 - Tribes of Iroquoian-speaking people formed the Iroquois League referred to as the Five Nations or Iroquois Confederacy was composed of the Mohawk, Oneida, Onondaga, Cayuga and Seneca nations

 Facts about Native Americans West Virginia

-We have included a selection of trivia and interesting facts about Native Americans of West Virginia which we hope will be of help with homework.
-Most of these interesting facts about Native Americans West Virginia are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans West Virginia and info will help you increase your knowledge on the subject of Native Americans West Virginia.
+We have included a selection of trivia and interesting facts about Indians of West Virginia which we hope will be of help with homework.
+Most of these interesting facts about Indians West Virginia are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians West Virginia and info will help you increase your knowledge on the subject of Indians West Virginia.